Julppe/Julppe/README.md

 Hi, I'm Julius, a Data science student with special interests in computer vision and autonomous driving.

-Feel free to check my projects, my contact info can be found on my [LinkedIn profile.](https://www.linkedin.com/in/julius-pesonen/)
+Feel free to check my projects.
+My contact info can be found on my [LinkedIn profile.](https://www.linkedin.com/in/julius-pesonen/)